dd9jn/rfc4880bis/crypto-refresh.md

 - The fields of a Public-Key or Public-Subkey packet, as described above.

-- One octet indicating string-to-key usage conventions.
+- One octet (the "S2K usage octet") indicating whether and how the secret key material is protected by a passphrase.
   Zero indicates that the secret-key data is not encrypted.
-  255, 254, or 253 indicates that a string-to-key specifier is being given.
+  255 (MalleableCFB), 254 (CFB), or 253 (AEAD) indicates that a string-to-key specifier and other parameters will follow.
   Any other value is a symmetric-key encryption algorithm identifier.
-  A version 6 packet MUST NOT use the value 255.
+  A version 6 packet MUST NOT use the value 255 (MalleableCFB).

 - Only for a version 6 packet where the secret key material is encrypted (that is, where the previous octet is not zero), a one-octet scalar octet count of the cumulative length of all the following conditionally included string-to-key parameter fields.